 What sponsorship opportunities does the Bermuda Tourism Authority offer?

-There are three (3) categories in which funding may be provided:
+There are three categories in which funding may be provided:

-- Arts/Culture – Tours/experiences that showcase and highlight Bermuda’s rich cultural offerings.
+- Arts/Culture – Tours/experiences that showcase and highlight Bermuda’s rich cultural offerings

-- New Experiences – A unique nature/ beach/ other offering that provides a memorable, authentic Bermuda experience.
+- New Experiences – A unique nature/ beach/ other offering that provides a memorable, authentic Bermuda experience

 Priority will be given to those experiences that are annual and highly competitive.
-You can ensure that your programme is ranked accordingly if it has the ability to include any of the following elements:
+You can ensure your programme is ranked accordingly if it has the ability to include any of the following elements:

 • A unique experience

-•Applications with a viable business/marketing plan
+• A viable business/marketing plan

 • Alignment with target visitor expectations or filling an identified product gap

-•The attraction of international visitors travelling specifically for an event
+• Attraction of international visitors travelling specifically for an event

 • Provision of matching funds

-•Has letters of support (2 required)
+• Letters of support (two required)

 • Experiences that align with the Bermuda National Tourism Plan

-• A celebrity, sporting personality, or prizewinning artist attending or participating in an event or programme
+• A celebrity, sporting personality, or prize-winning artist attending or participating in an event or programme